How to invest in yourself?

 This is an important question to ask.

 You’ll find here 25 different ideas to better your future.

 But first, what does investing in yourself mean?

 Investing resources today to improve the quality of your life in the future.

-A word to focus on in is resources.
 When it comes to personal resources, there’s two that come to mind:

 You can invest each of these resources to improve your quality of life.

 What are some good strategies to invest in yourself?

 Here are 25 different ideas broken down into eight categories: